phetsims/natural-selection/doc/implementation-notes.md

 * _Population graph_: The model uses a 2D coordinate frame, where +generation is to the right, and +population is up.
 The view uses scenery's standard coordinate frame, where +x is to the left, and +y is down.
 Because drawing plots needs to be lightweight and high-performance, `ModelViewTransform` is not used here.
 Model-to-view transform is handled by [PopulationPlotNode](https://github.com/phetsims/natural-selection/blob/master/js/common/view/population/PopulationPlotNode.js) (see `modelToViewX` and `modelToViewY`).
 View-to-model transform is unnecessary.

 * _Data Probe_: The model uses a 2D coordinate frame, where +generation is to the right, and +population is up.
 The view uses scenery's standard coordinate frame, where +x is to the left, and +y is down.
-The data probe can only move horizontally, so the y-axis is irrelevant.
-But position is a `Vector2` because it's required by DragListener. `ModelViewTransform` handles the transforms.
+The data probe can only move horizontally, so the y-axis is irrelevant, but position is (for convenience) a `Vector2` because it's required by DragListener. `ModelViewTransform` handles the transforms.

 **Query Parameters**